 Reading is one of the most complex tasks we undertake.
 In order to read, we must translate visual symbols into words, and words into meaning.
 For many students, reading skills are developed successfully and with relative ease.
-However, at least ten million children in the United States are affected by reading problems.
+However, at least twenty-five million children in the United States are affected by reading problems.
 For as many as four in ten children, learning to read is a difficult task; and one in five have significant reading difficulties.
 Clearly, the need for understanding and improved management is great.
 Unfortunately, children with poor reading abilities do not just outgrow their limitations.
 Reading difficulties represent a persistent dilemma.
 Fortunately, learning to read is a process which we can make more successful if we:

 Reading can be broadly divided into two academic skills: (1) word decoding, or accurate and rapid reading of words, and (2) comprehension, or understanding the intended message of a written passage.
 Both decoding and comprehension are facilitated by a combination of neurodevelopmental functions.
 To look more closely at the challenges of reading, click below: